mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 and output to an [xml file](https://nmap.org/book/man-output.html).

 The output of the scan will be to big to make sense of in the console.
 You should use a text editor to review the output file.
-For instance i use [vscode](https://code.visualstudio.com/).
+For instance i use [vscode](https://code.visualstudio.com/), the setup is documented [here](https://code.visualstudio.com/docs/remote/wsl).
 _If you are using Kali on WSL, and you already have vscode installed on the windows host, you can simply type code <Name of output file>_

 Once you have opened the output file.
 Try to identify which port belongs to Juice shop, and which port belongs to crAPI.